Glycemic Index of Soy vermicelli

 What is the glycemic index of Soy vermicelli?

-Soy vermicelli has a glycemic index (GI) of 30, which is classified as low GI.
-As a low GI food, Soy vermicelli provides sustained energy release and helps maintain stable blood sugar levels, making it excellent for diabetes management and long-term energy.
+Soy vermicelli has a glycemic index of 30, which is classified as low GI.
+This means it has a slow impact on blood sugar levels.

 What is the glycemic load of Soy vermicelli?